-For most of us, coming up with what to wear on a first date is pretty second nature.
-Sure, we may go through a couple wardrobe changes before deciding on a final ensemble, but a clean shirt, a non-wrinkled dress and a nice pair of shoes all seem like obvious decisions for a first date outfit—but should we be more strategic in our choices?
-Um, probably.
+A clean shirt, a non-wrinkled dress and a nice pair of shoes: They all seem like obvious decisions for a first date outfit, right?
 As it turns out, what to wear on a first date actually matters a whole lot more than any of us were aware of.

-Chiara’s answer?
-A resounding yes.
-Read through her insights below to find out more about why your clothes are important—some of her reasons might surprise you.
+Here’s what Atik had to say about why your clothes are important—and some of her reasons might surprise you.

 StyleCaster: Here’s the question everyone wants to know: Does what you wear on a date really matter?

 If the person you’re seeing hasn’t talked to you yet, and is just looking at your photos on a dating profile or from across the room, they use clothing to determine if they might like you and if you might get along.

 So for people who don’t follow fashion closely, will their date’s clothing have an effect?